Kana preface: Authorship, date and context

 The kana preface, or Japanese preface, is one of the two prefaces that were given to the Kokin Wakashū, a tenth-century anthology of Japanese waka poetry.
 It was written by Ki no Tsurayuki, the principal compiler of the anthology.

 The other is Ki no Yoshimochi's Chinese preface (mana-jo).

 The kana preface was written between the second month of Engi 6 (906) and the first month of the following year.

 Contents

 The kana preface to opens with a detailed and poetic explication of what the core concept of waka poetry is.
 It divides the waka into six stylistic categories, explaining each of those categories and giving an example.
 These categories were derived from the Grand Preface to the Shi Jing, and their application to Japanese poetry has been criticized as "halfhearted" and "meaningless".

-It then goes on to discussing the ideal waka and listing two poets (probably Kakinomoto no Hitomaro and Yamabe no Akahito) as the ideal poets, and listing six great poets (the Rokkasen) of what was then the recent past.
+It then goes on to discuss the ideal waka and listing two poets (probably Kakinomoto no Hitomaro and Yamabe no Akahito) as the ideal poets, and listing six great poets (the Rokkasen) of what was then the recent past.
 Finally, it touches on the compilation process for the Kokin Wakashū and speculates on the future of the waka.